Monthly Tech-Tip from Tony Hansen SignUp

 Underglaze decoration on lowfire plates

 You can decorate the underside!
 The one on the right is the back side of the plate.
-This is Plainsman Snow clay, it can have 25% porosity.
-But when fired at cone 06 the porous body does not absorb any of the glaze.
+This is Plainsman Snow clay, it has 25% absorption at cone 06-04, this level of porosity is so high that the body can actually absorb the molten glaze if it is melt-fluid enough.
+However, when fired at cone 06 the body does not absorb any of the glaze.
 And the plates stay flat when fired on stilts.
 These are done by the team of Micah & Jeremiah Wassink of Creston, BC (at Pridham Studio).
 They make matching mugs, but fire those at cone 6 using underglaze decoration with a clear overglaze.
 But these plates are decorated using a combination of heavily pigmented viscous-melt low-fire glazes and a black underglaze and then finished with a thin layer of transparent glaze.
+Since the glaze is not crazed, water is not able to penetrate into the body.
+And the layer of clear glaze isolates the heavily pigmented colors from food.
+Even though they are low fire, these pieces are functional and food safe.

 "Girls on the March" by Stephanie Osser - Underglaze decorated